skyhitblog/skyhitblog.github.io/index.md

 ---
 # I'm a day dreamer.

-Yeah, I day dream a lot, but that inspires me to work on new projects and new ideas.
+I day dream more than I should and that inspires me to work on new projects and new ideas.

+Basically I'm a Computer Engineer and a Film Producer.

-I've worked with organisations like The British Council and Don Bosco University.
+I work at Alchemy Pixels and we have worked with clients like Pinkathon, The British Council and Don Bosco University.

-I have experience as a Developer, Webmaster, Content Creator and Digital Marketer.

-Before passing my high school I started making money online via Blogging and Freelancing.
+I used to do Blogging and Freelancing; and now I'm more involved in Product Development and Filmmaking.

-I love maths, cryptos, playing chess and building apps. 🚀
+I love math, playing chess and building apps.
+I'm a Bitcoin enthusiast a big Musk fan.

-And I love making videos with my team [Alchemy Pixels](http://alchemypixels.com).

-We have created ads for brands and videos for artists.
-You may go through our [YouTube](http://youtube.com/alchemypixels) and [Vimeo](http://vimeo.com/alchemypixels).

-My designs have reached millions of people on Facebook and have been featured on popular pages like TVF and CampusDiaries.
+We produces films at [Alchemy Pixels](http://alchemypixels.com).

-In my life I've gained a lot of experience by working with some amazing people.
+In my life I've gained a lot of experience by working with some really amazing people.
 The journey has been great so far. :)

-Want to ask something?
+Want to collaborate?
 [Drop me an email](mailto:avi@alchemypixels.com) and I'll catch up.